ovh/docs/pages/cloud/private-cloud/veeam_backup_as_a_service/guide.en-gb.md

 > [!warning]
 >
-> Backup can be reactivated at any time from the time the virtual machine is present in the infrastructure.
+> Backups can be reactivated at any time from the moment the virtual machine is present in the infrastructure.
 >
-> Please note that the backups performed remain available for recovery until the retention period expires.
+> Please note that the performed backups remain available for recovery until the retention period expires.
 >

 > [!primary]